seanpmaxwell/model-initializer/README.md

 - All regexes used for validation can be accessed via the `rgxs` prop and you don't need to call `.test`: `MI.rgxs.email("some string")`

 ### PK (primary-key) and FK (foreign-key)
-- These are used to represent relational database keys:
+- These are used to represent relational database keys.
+The defaults are `-1` and the range is automatically `> -1`.
   - `pk` cannot have any properties set on it.
   - For `fk` the only properties you can set are `type`, and `default`.
 You can set `default` ONLY if `nullable` in which cause you can set the default to be `-1` or `null` only.
   - There reason defaults are `-1` is cause primary keys should be set to a positive number by the database, so `-1` is used to represent a record that has not been saved in the database yet.
 I use postgres where convention is to use the `SERIAL` type for database keys.